eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 #### 1 Run 01_run_SNIC in GEE to generate SNIC images (GEE)

+Ultimately, the optimization requires that LT be run hundreds of times to evaluate which set of parameters is best.
+This is not tractable for every pixel.
+Further, it is not necessary:  a given set of parameters will work for pixels that have similar conditions in terms of cover and change processes.
+Thus, our first step is to find groups of pixels that have those similarities, and use them for all further steps.

+Thus, the first step is to organize our study area into patches.
+We use GEE's SNIC processing on an image that is meant to capture the spectral and temporal variability of the study area.

+Decisions to be made:
+-

-First, we want to break up an image into spectrally similar chunks.
+ similar changes and LT oirst, we want to break up an image into spectrally similar chunks.
 This takes the form of patches of pixels with similar spectral properties.
 These could be pixels that make up a pond or a stand of forest.
 One thing to note is that every patch is independent of the other patches even if two patches represent the same land class.
 From this script we get a seed image, which represents the starting point of each patch.
 The seed image has several bands that point to mean spectral values of that seed's patch.
 For something the size of Laos, this should take about an hour to run.

 	1. Script location: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/01_run_SNIC.js